Fall International Timeline

 Deadline: June 30

 After submitting your enrollment deposit, visit eCommon and login with your ECnet username and password.
-Freshmen will see an option to complete the online Housing Application Form starting on February 10.
+Freshmen will see an option to complete the online Housing Application Form starting in February.
 Housing assignments are sent in late July.
 Move-in dates are posted in late June.

 Submit Health Information